Jahongri/About-Me-Website/README.md

 # About-Me-Website
-This website about me and Second Work that I wrote.
+This website covered about me.